sophiawho/GoJava/README.md

 - slices
 - optional semi-colons.

 Our compiler is wrtiten in C, and we used the flex (fast lexical analyzer) and bison toolchains.
-Our target langugae is Java.
+Our target language is Java.

 ## Usage
 ```